 If the Operator enforces the Collateral furnished by the Participant, the trading limit given to the Participant shall be reduced by the value of the Collateral enforced, VAT deducted.

-After the completion of the settlement for the products bought and for the services rendered by the Operator, the unused Prepayment and (or) Collaterals or the portion thereof shall continue to be effective for other Participant’s order to buy, while the Participant’s trading limit shall be restored to the level of Prepayment and (or) Collaterals held by the Participant in accordance with the provisions of subpar.
-3.2.8.
+After the completion of the settlement for the products bought and for the services rendered by the Operator, the unused Prepayment and (or) Collaterals or the portion thereof shall continue to be effective for other Participant’s order to buy, while the Participant’s trading limit shall be restored to the level of Prepayment and (or) Collaterals held by the Participant in accordance with the provisions of paragraph 159.
 On request of the Participant, Prepayment and (or) Collaterals shall be returned to the Participant.

 The Participant may view its trading limit and (or) the additional trading limit through the ETS, and, while submitting the order to buy, the Participant must be sure that the trading limit and (or) the additional trading limit is sufficient for the fulfilment of the order.

 The ETS shall automatically suspend the submission of the order to buy if the level of the trading limit and (or) the additional trading limit is insufficient.
 On this case, the Participant may only submit orders to buy upon paying the Prepayment, submitting the Collateral, and (or) paying up by the bank payment order the VAT invoices issued by the Operator for the product bought on the Exchange.
-Upon carrying out these actions, the Operator shall increase the trading limit in accordance with the procedure stipulated by subpar.
-3.2.8 of this Regulation.
+Upon carrying out these actions, the Operator shall increase the trading limit in accordance with the procedure stipulated by paragraph 159 of this Regulation.

 Upon cancelling the Participant’s Contract, the Operator shall in 5 (five) working days repay the unused Prepayment and (or) Collaterals provided to the Participant if the Participant in full settled accounts with the Operator and has no pecuniary obligations.